Monday, April 1, 2019

 TRIP 2: MARCH 2022

-Our first trip with Lakpa was covering only the North Sikkim so this time we decided to cover the east and west sikkim too alongwith the Gurudongmar area which we missed last time.
+Our first trip with Lakpa (in 2019) was covering only the North Sikkim so this time we decided to cover the east and west sikkim too alongwith the Gurudongmar area which we missed last time.
 Since we were staying in Kalimpong for 3 months, so decided to cover entire Sikkim in this trip.

 10 nights 11 days